wp-plugins/optima-express/readme.txt

 Login to the Wordpress as an administrator.

-In the Plugins menu, select "Add New" and "Search".
-Search for the term "Optima Express" and select "Install Now".
+In the Plugins menu, select 'Add New' and 'Search'.
+Search for the term 'Optima Express' and select 'Install Now'.
 This will install Optima Express from the Wordpress repository and you will receive notification if the plugin requires updates.

 = Register =

-After you have activated the plugin, click on the "Register" link which is found on the side menu under Optima Express Information &gt; Register.
+After you have activated the plugin, click on the 'Register' link which is found on the side menu under Optima Express Information &gt; Register.

-Insert your registration key and click "Save Changes".
+Insert your registration key and click 'Save Changes'.
 See the FAQ for information about acquiring a registration key.

 = Modify Permalinks =